US STOCKS-Wall St finishes higher in afternoon rally as oil gains

 Harman International shares rose 23.8 percent,

-making it the top S&P gainer after it beat profit and revenue
+making it the biggest percentage gainer in the S&P after it beat

 Shares in Chinese internet giant Alibaba Group fell